 Given the rising costs of care for seniors, it’s no surprise so many Americans are turning to government assistance programs like Medicaid for help.
 While Medicaid is extremely useful for covering nursing home costs, the program has very strict income and asset restrictions.
 Furthermore, state Medicaid programs heavily scrutinize purchases and asset transfers in the years preceding an application for Medicaid, so you have to be very careful in the years leading up to your application for benefits.

-If you are contemplating applying for Medicaid in the next five years, it’s important you have a spend down plan to ensure you meet the qualification standards without risking ineligibility or transfer penalties.
+If you are contemplating applying for Medicaid or ALTCS in the next five years, it’s important you have a spend down plan to ensure you meet the qualification standards without risking ineligibility or transfer penalties.

 Medicaid Spend Down Rules and Gifting

 Before you’re eligible for Medicaid benefits, you’ll need to “spend down” your assets to the point that you have a demonstrable need for government assistance.
 However, Medicaid imposes strict rules on what you can and cannot spend assets on in the process of spending down.
 Failure to heed these rules may result in disqualification for program benefits.

 Some popular examples of exempt assets and services that you can pay for in the process of spending down assets for Medicaid include:

 - Prepaying for funeral expenses (referred to as pre-need contracts)